 Sharon F. Terry is President and CEO of Genetic Alliance, a network of more than 10,000 organizations, of which 1,200 are disease advocacy organizations.
-Genetic Alliance enables individuals, families and communities to reclaim their health and become full participants in translational research and services.
+Genetic Alliance engages individuals, families and communities to transform health.

 She is the founding CEO of PXE International, a research advocacy organization for the genetic condition pseudoxanthoma elasticum (PXE).
+PXE affects Terry’s two adult children.
 As co-discoverer of the gene associated with PXE, she holds the patent for ABCC6 to act as its steward and has assigned her rights to the foundation.
 She developed a diagnostic test and conducts clinical trials.
-She is the author of 120 peer-reviewed papers, of which 30 are PXE clinical studies.
+She is the author of 140 peer-reviewed papers, of which 30 are PXE clinical studies.